gmetais/grunt-devperf/README.md

 Day after day, while working on your project, keep an eye on performance metrics and get warnings for things you should optimize.

-## Install method 1: I don't care about Grunt
+## Install method 1: i don't care about Grunt

 **Use this minimalist installation if you just want to launch some tests and see the results.**